-NEW FOR 2016!
-After a ten year absence from our programme we are going back to our roots in 2016 and offering a series of Religious Heritage Tours to special interest groups.
+Following a successful re-introduction in 2016. we have gone back to our roots and now offer a series of Religious Heritage Tours to special interest groups.

-To date, we are able to offer three religious tour itineraries and dependent upon the georgraphical location of your group, these can be offered as a 5, 6 or 7 day package.
+To date, (dependent upon the georgraphical location of your group), these can be offered as a 5, 6 or 7 day package.

 The itineraries available are as follows: